-A Addendum IX-B-7 TO: The Board of Regents Business Affairs MEETING DATE: April 6, 2002 SUBJECT: Othmer Hall - Finishing of Shell Space RECOMMENDED ACTION: Approve the project budget for the Othmer Hall - Finish Space project. ning of Shell PREVIOUS ACTION: None.
-EXPLANATION: Othmer Hall was designed with shell space in the third floor and basement for future development of new research laboratories and pilot plants for producing clinical research materials.
-A United States Army Medical Research and Materials (USAMRMC) grant has been awarded to the University Lincoln to finish 12,500 gross square feet on the third fl gross square feet in the basement for the Biological Production Development Facility. of Nebraska- oor and 8,500 The project cost includes \$1,062,500 in movable and sp equipment.
-This highly specialized project also includes floor in the basement, an independent air handling system piping and special floor, wall and ceiling systems.
-A condisposal system for bio-hazardous products is also included project. a mezzanine m, stainless steel ntainment and Proposed start of construction Proposed completion of construction August 2002 March 2003 PROJECT COST: \$5,315,512 ON-GOING FISCAL IMPACT: Annual Operating Costs (included in FY '03 Budget) 2% Assessment (to be requested in FY '04 Budget) \$95,000 106,310 SOURCE OF FUNDS: USAMRMC Grant SPONSOR: Christine A. Jackson Vice Chancellor for Business & Finance APPROVAL: Harvey Perlman, Chancellor University of Nebraska-Lincoln
+TO: The Board of Regents Business Affairs MEETING DATE: April 6, 2002 SUBJECT: Othmer Hall - Finishing of Shell Space RECOMMENDED ACTION: Approve the project budget for the Othmer Hall - Finis Space project. hing of Shell PREVIOUS ACTION: None.
+EXPLANATION: Othmer Hall was designed with shell space in the third basement for future development of new research labor plants for producing clinical research materials.
+A United States Army Medical Research and Materials (USAMRMC) grant has been awarded to the University Lincoln to finish 12,500 gross square feet on the third figross square feet in the basement for the Biological Pro Development Facility. of Nebraska- loor and 8,500 The project cost includes \$1,062,500 in movable and sp equipment.
+This highly specialized project also includes floor in the basement, an independent air handling syste piping and special floor, wall and ceiling systems.
+A co disposal system for bio-hazardous products is also inclu project. s a mezzanine em, stainless steel ntainment and Proposed start of construction Proposed completion of construction August 2002 March 2003 PROJECT COST: \$5,315,512 ON-GOING FISCAL IMPACT: Annual Operating Costs (included in FY '03 Budget) 2% Assessment (to be requested in FY '04 Budget) \$95,000 106,310 SOURCE OF FUNDS: USAMRMC Grant SPONSOR: Christine A. Jackson Vice Chancellor for Business & Finance APPROVAL: Harvey Perlman, Chancellor University of Nebraska-Lincoln

+The Board of Regents

+Business Affairs

+MEETING DATE: April 6, 2002

 SUBJECT: Lincoln Ballpark Project

-RECOMMENDED ACTION: Approve the First Amendment to the Project Interest Installment

-Purchase Agreement between the University of Nebraska Foundation and the Board of Regents of the University of Nebraska for financing the

-University's Participation in the Lincoln Ballpark Project.
+RECOMMENDED ACTION: Approve the First Amendment to the Project Interest Installment Purchase Agreement between the University of Nebraska Foundation and the Board of Regents of the University of Nebraska for financing the University's Participation in the Lincoln Ballpark Project.

-PREVIOUS ACTION: April 1, 2000 - The Board of Regents approved:

-• the Joint Operating Agreement between the University and NEBCO.

-- the Lease and Construction Agreements between the City of Lincoln, the University, and NEBCO, - the First Amendment to the Interlocal Agreement with the City of Lincoln and the Lincoln-Lancaster County Railroad Transportation Safety District, - the First Amendment and Restatement of Memorandum of Agreement with the City of Lincoln and NEBCO, and - Interim Financing Instruments with the University of Nebraska Foundation for the University's participation in the Lincoln Ballpark Project.
+PREVIOUS ACTION: April 1, 2000 - The Board of Regents approved: the Joint Operating Agreement between the University and NEBCO, the Lease and Construction Agreements between the City of Lincoln, the University, and NEBCO, the First Amendment to the Interlocal Agreement with the City of Lincoln and the Lincoln-Lancaster County Railroad Transportation Safety District, the First Amendment and Restatement of Memorandum of Agreement with the City of Lincoln and NEBCO, and Interim Financing Instruments with the University of Nebraska Foundation for the University's participation in the Lincoln Ballpark Project.

-October 1, 1999 - The Board of Regents approved:

-- an Interlocal Cooperation Agreement with the City of Lincoln and the Lincoln-Lancaster County Railroad Transportation Safety District for the Lincoln Ballpark Project, - a Memorandum of Agreement with the City of Lincoln and NEBCO, Inc. for the Lincoln Ballpark Project, and - a Request for Proposals for a Construction Manager at Risk for the Lincoln Ballpark Project.
+EXPLANATION: October 1, 1999 - The Board of Regents approved: an Interlocal Cooperation Agreement with the City of Lincoln and the Lincoln-Lancaster County Railroad Transportation Safety District for the Lincoln Ballpark Project, a Memorandum of Agreement with the City of Lincoln and NEBCO, Inc. for the Lincoln Ballpark Project, and a Request for Proposals for a Construction Manager at Risk for the Lincoln Ballpark Project.

-EXPLANATION:

 At its April 1, 2000 meeting, the Board of Regents approved interim financial instruments authorizing five-year lease-purchase financing from the University of Nebraska Foundation in an amount sufficient to fulfill the University's financial obligation after applying all private gifts and capital funds from the University of Nebraska-Lincoln (UNL) Athletic Department.
 In subsequent months, the combination of gifts, interest earnings and UNL Athletic Department capital funds totaling approximately \$6 million have been applied to UNL's \$10.6 million construction costs.
-The remaining approximately \$4.6 million will be financed to coincide with expected cash flow from pledges.
-Because the most substantial of these pledges is payable over an eight-year period, the Foundation is willing to extend its agreement with UNL from five to eight years.